roberddd/PF2B/docs/workflow/biomes_and_collections.md

 ## [Biomes](biomes.md)

 In PF2B, a **biome** is a ready-made collection of plants designed to quickly build natural environments.
-Biomes are more than just plant lists, they are structured setups designed to work exclusively with third-party scattering plugins developed by **bd3d**:
+Biomes are more than just plant lists, they are structured setups designed to work exclusively with third-party scattering add-ons developed by **bd3d**:

 - **[Geo-Scatter](https://www.geoscatter.com/download.html#geo-scatter)** (commercial)
 - **[Biome-Reader](https://www.geoscatter.com/download.html#biome-reader)** (free)